 Excellence In Motion.
 The shipping and manifest process can be optimized with our automated solution to remove touch labor and seamlessly interface with any host and shipping software.

 Cubiscan Integration Services (formerly known as QMI Services) is experienced in identifying and solving inefficiencies associated with shipping and manifesting.
-Most distribution centers utilize manual processes to convey, pack, scan, weigh, dimension, and label outbound shipments.
+Most warehouses and distribution centers utilize manual processes to convey, pack, scan, weigh, dimension, and label outbound shipments.